seanmamasde/scoop_cpp/manual/search.md

 ## PowerShell hook

-You do not have to use the `scoop_search_cpp.exe ...` to look for a package/binary, instead put
+You do not have to use the `scoop_cpp.exe search ...` to look for a package/binary, instead put

 ```powershell
 Invoke-Expression (&scoop_search_cpp.exe --hook)